| Title: | Construct and Compare scGRN from Single-Cell Transcriptomic Data |

 nCores |

-This function performs quality control filters over the provided input matrix, the function checks for minimum cell library size, mitochondrial ratio, outlier cells, and the fraction of cells where a gene is expressed.
+This function performs quality control filters over the provided input matrix.
+It checks for minimum cell library size, mitochondrial ratio, outlier cells, and the fraction of cells where a gene is expressed.

 X |